VNXtreme/node-red-contrib-glide/README.md

 # node-red-contrib-glide

-The node using Google Sheet API & Glide.
+The node is mean to use Google Sheet API to insert data then use [Glide](https://go.glideapps.com/) to display data.

 ## Install